Mental Incapacity under German Inheritance Law

 In practice, a determination of incapacity due to dementia necessitates the expert opinion of a physiatrist or other medical professional.

-Please note: Even when a testator are found to have lacked testamentary capacity due to dementia, courts will sometimes rule that the testator had a "temporary period of lucidity" or a "lucid moment" at the time of the execution of the wll.
-However, German courts have ruled that a lucid moment is impossible, if the testator suffered from certain types of dementia.
+Please note: Even when a testator is found to have lacked testamentary capacity due to dementia, courts will sometimes rule that the testator had a "temporary period of lucidity" or a "lucid moment" at the time of the execution of the Will.
+However, German courts have ruled that a lucid moment is impossible if the testator suffered from certain types of dementia.

 Delusions, Hallucinations, Paranoia

-Hallucinations are false perception of something they see, hear or feel that cannot be corrected by someone telling them it is not real.
+Hallucinations are false perceptions of something they see, hear, or feel that cannot be corrected by someone telling them it is not real.
 Causes of hallucinations can be:

 - Medications